Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Acknowledgements

 \section{Acknowledgements}

-We are grateful for useful conversations with Eugene Lim, Katy Clough, Thomas Helfer and Josu Aurrekoetxea.
+We are grateful for useful conversations with Eugene Lim, Katy Clough, Thomas Helfer, Josu Aurrekoetxea, Miren Radia and Ulrich Sperhake.
 We would also like to thank and acknowledge the GRChombo team (http://www.grchombo.org/).

 We are especially grateful to Kacper Kornet for invaluable technical computing support, continually offering patient advice and improving code parallelism, together with Alejandro Duran (Intel).
 We would also like to acknowledge the support of the Intel Visualization team, led by Jim Jeffers, notably the collaboration on in-situ visualization with Carson Brownlee.